qcenturion/arion_agents/docs/issues/2024-09-persistent-rag-storage.md

 **Date:** 2024-09-19

 ## Problem
-The dev RAG service (`tools/rag_service/service.py`) holds indexed documents in memory.
-Any container restart wipes the store, forcing us to re-run `tools/rag_index.py` before smoke tests.
-This slows the loop and hides bugs that only appear with cold caches.
+The dev RAG service (`tools/rag_service/service.py`) originally held indexed documents in memory.
+Any restart wiped the store, forcing us to re-run `tools/rag_index.py` before smoke tests.
+This slowed the loop and hid bugs that only appear with cold caches.

 ## Goals
 - Introduce durable storage (Qdrant with disk-backed volume or equivalent).